Bourton, Cherwell

-Bourtons is a civil parish in the Cherwell district of Oxfordshire, England, including Great Bourton and Little Bourton.
+Bourton is a civil parish in the Cherwell district of Oxfordshire, England, including Great Bourton and Little Bourton.
 According to the 2011 census it had a population of 614 across its total area of 6.98 km2.
 The villages are about three miles north of Banbury.

 Freedom of the Parish

-The following people and military units have received the Freedom of the Parish of Bourtons.
+The following people and military units have received the Freedom of the Parish of Bourton.